Refresh an API key

 Most Arize AI endpoints require authentication.
 For those endpoints that require authentication, include your API key in the request header using the format

-The unique identifier of the API key A universally unique identifier
+The unique API key identifier (base64) A universally unique identifier (base64-encoded opaque string).

 "RW50aXR5OjEyMzQ1"

-Optional body for overriding expiry on a refreshed API key.
+Optional body for setting expiry on the new key and/or a grace period on the old key.

 Expiration timestamp for the refreshed key.
 If omitted, the refreshed key has no expiration (infinite lifetime).